akashnag/ash/README.md

 ## Installation

 As **ash** is still in development, there are no prebuilt binaries available for download.
-However, if you have python 3.8 installed on your system, you are ready to go and download **ash**.
+However, if you have python 3.8 installed on your system, you can download and run a developmental build for **ash**.
 For Linux users, follow the following steps to get **ash** on your system:

 #### Prerequisites